martinezjosei/weather-app-springboot/README.md

   If I were to spend additional time on the task, I would have:
  - Added security OAuth?
  - Added versioning for the endpoints: GET http://api.example.com/api/v1/weather?city=Sydney
+ - Added ability to send other parameters like temperature units, wind speed units, etc.
  - Added OWASP/ESAPI jars to check for CVE vulnerabilities
  - Run a coverage report on JACOCO
  - Better tiers/layer separation of client classes vs service classes